 Her work is currently represented by the RH Ballard Gallery in Washington, VA, and Eaton Fine Arts in Austin, TX.

-Please visit her website for more information, www.paredesstudio.com.
+Please visit her website for more information at www.paredesstudio.com.